mlhoutel/garden/src/content/sheets/computer/sphinx.md

 ---
-title: "Sphinx documentation generator"
+title: 'Sphinx documentation generator'
-short: "Convert source code documentation written in the reStructuredText format into a variety of output formats, such as HTML and PDF"
+short: 'Convert source code documentation written in the reStructuredText format into a variety of output formats, such as HTML and PDF'
-topic: computer-science sphinx python
+topic: docs sphinx python
 ---

 ## Introduction